Paratransit Peer Review

 Next Steps and Timeline

-RTD has developed a robust communication and outreach plan to directly engage with registered paratransit customers.
-Through October 2024, staff will host in-person and virtual feedback meetings and launch a customer feedback survey to solicit feedback.
+RTD launched a robust communication and outreach plan to directly engage with registered paratransit customers.
+As part of the outreach efforts, staff hosted in-person and virtual feedback meetings with customers and community stakeholders, as well as completed customer feedback surveys and provided feedback tools.

 Frequently Asked Questions